api3dao/oev-docs/docs/dapps/integration/security-considerations.md

 ::: info ℹ️ Info

 We have been providing oracle services as early as [2019](https://etherscan.io/txs?a=0x78e76126719715eddf107cd70f3a31dddf31f85a&p=1029), and were listed as the [best responding oracle](/assets/reputation-link.CxhU2iIj.png) among all Chainlink oracles by [`reputation.link`](https://www.google.com/search?q=%22reputation.link%22+chainlink) as of September 2020, which is when we published the [API3 whitepaper](https://github.com/api3dao/api3-whitepaper) and requested to be removed from Chainlink data feeds.
+An important driving factor for this was having visibility into systemic issues that would inevitably cause damage to the users, and believing that we could do better.
-We had the opportunity to design our architecture and operations from scratch with the hindsight of what works well and what does not, and have come an even longer way since then.
+We had the opportunity to design our architecture and operations from ground up with this hindsight, which is what we owe our performance to.

 <img src="./images/reputation-link.png" style="display: none;">